1BobC/rocoRepoLinks.github.io/README.md

 "Add repos to no.28 to Repos SSheet- Next job amend index file!"
 "Tidy first two links and publish in github"
-"Add repos to no 35 Am finding older repos with missing vscode folders"
+"Add repos to no 35 Am finding older repos with missing vscode folders" "All current repos (58) added to Repos SSheet"